-To complete a module and gain its credits you will need to make sure you attend your timetabled sessions and get over the 50% pass mark.
+To complete a module and gain its credits you'll need to make sure you attend your timetabled sessions and get over the 50% pass mark.

-In order to achieve the MMedSci, you will need a total of 180 credits.
+To achieve the MMedSci, you'll need a total of 180 credits.

-In order to achieve the PGDip, you will need a total of 120 credits.
+To achieve the PGDip, you'll need a total of 120 credits.

-In order to achieve the PGCert, you will need a total of 60 credits.
+To achieve the PGCert, you'll need a total of 60 credits.

 Contact time and study hours

-The part-time study is usually aimed at those already in full-time employment to give you flexibility in your learning.
-It means that you'll be able to pause your studies as needed as long as you complete the course within 36 months of starting it.
+Part-time study is usually aimed at those already in full-time employment to give you flexibility in your learning.
+It means that you'll be able to spread your studies as needed as long as you complete the course within 36 months of starting it.

 Teaching is usually delivered on Monday, Tuesday and Wednesday during the semesters.
-You'll have around 37 days of teaching over the year with an average of 6 hours of contact time each week, however time and days of teaching will depend on the optional modules you choose.
-Teaching days typically range from full days to only a few hours.
+You'll have around 37 days of teaching over the year with an average of six hours of contact time each week.
+However, the time and days of your teaching will depend on the optional modules you choose.
+Teaching days typically range from full days to a few hours.

 Non-teaching days are intended for private study and research.

 Teaching is usually delivered on Monday, Tuesday and Wednesday during the semesters.
-Students typically attend teaching 9 to 16 days per year with about 3 hours per week.
+You'll typically attend teaching nine to 16 days per year, with about three hours per week.